Griezzly/acorn/terraform/OBSERVABILITY_SETUP.md

 ```

 This automatically:
-- Installs Promtail and Node Exporter on all worker nodes
+- Installs Promtail, Node Exporter, and cAdvisor on all worker nodes
 - Configures them to start after Tailscale connects
 - Begins collecting logs and metrics immediately